 Dr. Ghozland’s patients will receive a full exam to determine if clitoral hood reduction is the right choice for them.
 The minimally invasive procedure remedies what women sometimes find as a disfiguring, enlarged clitoris.
 It also can improve comfort levels while exercising and wearing tight clothing.

 Call Dr. Ghozland’s office today at (310) 393-9359 to set up an appointment for your Clitoral Hood Reduction consultation.
-Let Dr. Ghozland’s office of board-certified doctors help you achieve the confidence in your appearance that you deserve with minimally invasive procedures.
+Let Dr. Ghozland’s office of doctors help you achieve the confidence in your appearance that you deserve with minimally invasive procedures.